 Horror games could do with a little more Condemned: Criminal Origins in their bloodstream.

-Sound does not get enough credit in horror games, and if you ever need a reminder of how powerful a simple scratching noise or a distant knock can be, seek out indie horror game Darkwood.
-This is a top-down horror roguelike about a mysterious bloke cooking mushrooms in a house right in the middle of a plague-infested forest.
+Sound does not get enough credit in horror games, and if you ever need a reminder of how powerful a simple scratching noise or a distant knock can be, seek out one the best indie games to delve into the horror genre, Darkwood.
+This is a top-down horror game about a mysterious man cooking mushrooms in a house right in the middle of a plague-infested forest.

 When it is light outside you are free to roam the festering woods, fighting off rabid dogs, collecting resources, and trying to figure out who you are and how you ended up here.
 By night, however, your only option is to get back to your house and wait for the horrors of the night to pass you by.
 You can load up your generator with fuel to ward off enemies, barricade the windows to hide yourself, and set traps as a last line of defense – but they are coming for you, no matter how well you have prepared.